Onestone403/Kubernetes/Readme.md

 `kubectl describe constraint replica-limit`

-You may see some violation by the gatekeeper-system, but for now just ignore them an check only the violations of the other deployments.
-The userdb doesn't match the requirements as it only has one replica set.
+Without the name match (chat*) in the constraint, you would see some violation by the gatekeeper-system and the userdb deployment.
-To scale the userdb you would need to edit the whole mongo deployment, to be able to share the same data amongst multiple pods.
+To scale the userdb and provide multiple replicas, you would need to edit the whole mongo deployment to be able to share the same data amongst multiple pods.

 Therefore we just focus on the chat-server deployment.

 Now edit the valid chat-server deployment.
-Therefore,you can either use vim or scale the deployment via command.
+You can either use vim or scale the deployment via command.

 `kubectl scale --replicas=6 deployment/chat-server`